stabilaprotocol/java-stabila/docs/implement-a-customized-actuator-en.md

   ...
 };
 ```
 At last, recompile the modified proto files.
-Compiling the java-tron project directly will compile the proto files as well, `protoc` command is also supported.
+Compiling the java-stabila project directly will compile the proto files as well, `protoc` command is also supported.

-*Currently, java-tron uses protoc v3.4.0.
+*Currently, java-stabila uses protoc v3.4.0.
 Please keep the same version when compiling by `protoc` command.*

 ```shell
 # recommended